Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Standalone GHK-Cu 50mg Single-compound copper-peptide route Active stock page

-GLOW 50/10/10 Three-compound matrix / angiogenesis / migration blend Out of stock, reference pricing only
+GLOW 70mg Pen Three-compound matrix / angiogenesis / migration blend In stock, current pricing only

 Storage & Handling Notes